Home Exchange – I could never do that. Or could I?

 We didn’t have Belgium on our radar until a family from Putte (near Antwerp) offered an exchange with us.
 After checking out their location and their proximity to some beautiful cities and culture, we went for it and had a great time.
 That also lead to our exchange in The Netherlands.

-Exchanges can be simultaneous, non-simultaneous or hospitality
+Exchanges can be simultaneous, non-simultaneous, hospitality or guest points

 Simultaneous exchanges are arranged for the same time give or take a few days.
 It’s been really nice when there’s a bit of an overlap, so we can meet and even enjoy dinner, golf or a glass of wine.
-Sometimes it has worked out for us to pick exchangers up from the airport (or vise versa) and give a home tour before we leave them.
+Sometimes it has worked out for us to pick exchangers up from the airport (or vise versa) and give a home tour before we leave our home to them.

 Several of our non-simultaneous exchanges are only partially completed.
 Examples: Exchangers from Tennessee had our home and we’ll arrange time at their North Carolina vacation home at a later date.
 We exchanged with folks from Valleraugue, France, but haven’t made our plans to visit there yet.
 Wonderful couples from Innisfail, Australia and Savusavu, Fiji visited our home and we’ll stay in their homes next year.
 We stayed at a home in Mesquite, Nevada last year and they’ll come to Colorado in the future.
 We loved our stay in Tonsberg, Norway in July and they’ll visit Colorado later.